ThomasLdev/ThomasLdev/README.md

 - 👋 Hi, I’m @ThomasLdev
 - 👀 I’m interested in symfony 4+ and devops processes
 - 🌱 I’m currently learning how to make my code great again
-- 💞️ I’m looking to collaborate on everything else than an e-commerce or CMS :angry:
+- 💞️ I’m looking to collaborate on everything else than a CMS :angry:
 - 📫 How to reach me : contact@thomas-lefebvre.fr

 <!---